mrled/biblemunger/readme.markdown

 - MadLibs sets have two modes:
     - edit mode looks like the normal search/replacement mode (the computer-generated madlibs would still expose this mode too)
     - play mode has two screens; the first asks for words in each required catagory, and the second fills them in for you; I'm figuring these screens would have large text UIs?

+### Far future?

+- Other translations?
+KJV seems especially funny but others might be more familiar to people
+- Other texts altogether?
+Would be cool if there were a good way to have it be extensible, but most other texts don't have a book/chapter/verse so nicely set out for us so I'm not sure how it would work.